Quantum convolutional channels and multiparameter families of 2-unitary matrices: Setting the scene

 \subsection{Entangling power of unitary operations}

-To characterize the properties of tristochastic channels $\Omega_d^{\otimes 2} \to \Omega_d$ discussed above, or equivalently $d^2$ unitary matrices \eqref{U_form1}, from the perspective of their ability to entangle and disentangle quantum systems, we recall the framework of entangling power of bipartite unitary gates and related notions.
+To characterize the properties convolutional channels $\Phi_A$ discussed above, or equivalently $d^2$ unitary matrices \eqref{U_form1}, from the perspective of their ability to entangle and disentangle quantum systems, we recall the framework of entangling power of bipartite unitary gates and related notions.